 Knowing is Being

 Knowing there is no self conceptually is not true knowing.
-Everyone who is on the path and has read enough books will say, “I know there is no self.”
+Anyone who has been on the path and who has read enough books will say, “I know there is no self.”
 But what good is that?
-Just another concept to add on to the concept garbage heap.
+It’s just another concept to add on to the garbage heap of concepts.

 That new habit is: Know thyself, Be thyself.

 Continue to know thyself and continue to value what is true—here and now, I am, aware-knowing, existence-being.
 Don’t know it as a concept.
 BE IT.
 Knowing is being.
 That is the way of freedom.